walmartlabs/concord-website/docs/plugins/ansible.md

 }
 ```

-When using the raw payload format, set
+When using the task format, set
 `arguments.ansibleCfg.vaultPassword` variable in a request JSON object:
 ```json
 {